 That's not sitting well with you, so you decide to take your family and leave, on foot, traveling mostly by night, hiding out by day.
 It takes weeks and anywhere from 400 to 1000 miles.
 Even in northern states, federal law required that escaped slaves be captured and returned to ‘their owners,’ making Canada the ultimate destination.

 This hidden gem marks the end of one underground railroad line.
 North to Detroit, then (a touch of irony) south to freedom.
 In Detroit, you’re a slave.
 Cross the river to Windsor, Canada, and you’re free.

 First and foremost, travel light.
 Bring only what you can carry, be that food, water, or the baby.

 The men are pointing to the destination (Windsor, Canada).

-The kids behind them are looking backwards beckoning others to hurry up and follow.
+The kids behind them (additional pics below) are looking backwards beckoning others to hurry up and follow.

 The expressions and body language convey both the dawning realization that freedom is at hand, and a continued realization that everything could still go south.

 Next week we’ll explain how they got to this exact spot, which is an interesting story in and of itself.

 Here's the hidden gem entry from our Clue Me! map.